FL Studio

-FL Studio (previously known as FruityLoops before 2003) is a digital audio workstation (DAW) developed by the Belgian company Image-Line.

-FL Studio features a graphical user interface with a pattern-based music sequencer.
-The program is available in four different editions for Microsoft Windows and macOS.
+FL Studio (known as FruityLoops before 2003) is a digital audio workstation (DAW) developed by the Belgian company Image-Line.
+It features a graphical user interface with a pattern-based music sequencer.
+It is available in four different editions (including FL Mobile) for Microsoft Windows and macOS.

-Image-Line offers lifetime free updates to the program after one-time purchases, which means customers receive all future updates of the software for free after their purchase.
-Image-Line also develops FL Studio Mobile for Android, iOS, macOS and Universal Windows Platform devices.
+After their initial purchase, lifetime updates of the software are free to registered users.
+Image-Line also develops FL Studio Mobile for Android, iOS, macOS, and Universal Windows Platform devices.

-FL Studio can also be used as either a virtual studio technology (VST) or Audio Unit (AU) instrument in other audio workstation programs and also functions as a ReWire client.
-Image-Line also offers its own VST and AU instruments and audio applications.
-FL Studio has been used by numerous highly visible hip hop and EDM producers, including Metro Boomin, Porter Robinson, Alan Walker, Madeon, Soulja Boy, Southside, Martin Garrix, Avicii, Imanbek, Lex Luger and Deadmau5.
+FL Studio can be used as either a Virtual Studio Technology (VST) or Audio Unit (AU) instrument in other audio workstation programs, and as a ReWire client.
+Image-Line offers its own VST and AU instruments and audio applications.
+FL Studio has been used by many notable hip hop and EDM producers, including Seven Lions, 9th Wonder, Cardo, Basshunter, Metro Boomin, Hit-Boy, Porter Robinson, Alan Walker, Madeon, Soulja Boy, Southside, Martin Garrix, Avicii, Imanbek, Lex Luger, Deadmau5, The Living Tombstone and Pi'erre Bourne.
+The previous default tempo of FL Studio (140 BPM) has been credited as being the reason grime music is generally produced around 140 BPM.